philhawksworth/hawksworx.com/src/site/blog/keeping-a-jamstack-site-feeling-fresh-with-recent-tweets.md

 1. IFTTT monitors activity from my twitter feed
 2. New tweets result in a call to a webhook
 3. POST requests to the specified webhook invoke a new build on Netlify
-4. The site build pulls in recent tweets from the Twitter API and [includes them in the site](#footer)
+4. The site build pulls in recent tweets from the Twitter API and [includes them in the home page of the site ](/#tweets)
 5. Victory dance